davindb/HipotesaAPI/README.md

    ```sh
    $ pip install -r requirements.txt
    ```
-3. You can run this project on your local machine if you want to us jupyter notebook
+3. You can run this project on your local machine using jupyter notebook
    ```sh
    $ jupyter-notebook
    ```